The mission of the Learning Culture and

 of novice performance – resulting in improved outcomes for all

-Continuum of Support to All (from School Climate, PBIS, and MTSS PowerPoint)
+students.
+Reference School Climate, PBIS, and MTSS PowerPoint.

 Why Is School Climate Important?